arrowse/ScrimBoard-Theta/readme.md

 **setupNewServer{minimal|local|how-to|complete}()**

-1. Check if server is already setup using “not in” to be performant
+1. Check if the server is already setup using “not in” to be performant
-2. pin the tail on the donke- I mean upsert.
+2. pin the tail on the donkey- I mean upsert.
 We use upsert.
 We throw it on the end of the pile if it doesn’t exist and update it if it does.

 **updateDiscordPost**()

-1. If async updates list full or matching POST ID in system
+1. If async updates list full or matching POST ID in the system

 *Then*

 1. Add to updates list
 2. [Async.io](http://Async.io) update 5+ servers at once (switch case for CRUD, eg discordPostCreate, discordPostUpdate, discordPostDelete, etc)
-3. Remove from updates list returns a list of message IDs which are attached to the post object (or success for delete)
+3. Remove from updates list returns a list of message IDs that are attached to the post object (or success for delete)

 **/**scrim = new post